Zachari-THIRY/rico-data-module/README.md

 conda activate rico_data
 ```
 Note that the requirements are minimal, and should seemlessly integrate with most PyTorch development environments.
+Feel free to fork the project and make pull requests !

 ## Usage/Examples